CSPRA/cspr-ios/ReadMe.md

 * Lightning Bolt by Muneer A.Safiah from the Noun Project
 * Stethoscope by Cris Dobbins from the Noun Project
 * Pencil by Erin Standley from the Noun Project
+* Info by Geovani Almeida from the Noun Project